Regina Aquarium Society

 - Payment for Purchases – If you are the winning bidder of an item, please go to the cash table, pick up your item, and pay the cashier in CASH.
 Other forms of payment will not be accepted.

 - Volunteers running a tab – If pre-registered at the cash table, volunteers may run a tab during the auction.
-This tab must be paid by cash or cheque before leaving.
+This tab must be paid by cash before leaving.
 Volunteers include those assisting with/as auctioneers, runners, canteen, cash table, registration, greeting.

 - Payment for Sales – All payouts will be made at the end of the auction.
 Sellers not present at the end of the auction will have cheques mailed to them within 14 business days of the sale.
 Ensure that we have your current and complete address.